waterlogue hex green right

 • Phone Camera

 • Lightweight backpack (I use one on wheels.)
-Click this Link to Amazon for Backpacks which I use
+Click this Link to Amazon for a quiet rolling Backpack

 • If you’re shy and do not want to speak to people on the street as you paint, I recommend a set of ear buds.
 People are much less likely to engage you if it looks like you are listening to music.